OpenDSA/OpenDSA/RST/en/RecurTutor/CodeCompletionEx.rst

 Code Completion Practice Exercises
 ==================================

-.. avembed:: Exercises/RecurTutor/recwbc1PROG.html ka

-.. avembed:: Exercises/RecurTutor/recwbca2PROG.html ka

-.. avembed:: Exercises/RecurTutor/recwbcrc3PROG.html ka

-.. avembed:: Exercises/RecurTutor/recwrc4PROG.html ka

-.. avembed:: Exercises/RecurTutor/recwbcba5PROG.html ka

-.. avembed:: Exercises/RecurTutor/recwrc6PROG.html ka

-.. avembed:: Exercises/RecurTutor/recwrc7PROG.html ka

-.. avembed:: Exercises/RecurTutor/recwrc8PROG.html ka

-.. avembed:: Exercises/RecurTutor/recwbcba9PROG.html ka
+First, complete the base case condition and/or the base case action for the following exercises:

-.. avembed:: Exercises/RecurTutor/recwrc10PROG.html ka
+.. avembed:: Exercises/RecurTutor/recCodeCompSumm1.html ka

+Next, complete the recursive case and/or the recursive call for the following mathematical function related exercises.

-.. avembed:: Exercises/RecurTutor/recwrc11PROG.html ka
+.. avembed:: Exercises/RecurTutor/recCodeCompSumm2.html ka

+Then, complete the recursive case and/or the recursive call for the following summation related exercises.
-.. avembed:: Exercises/RecurTutor/recwrc12PROG.html ka
+.. avembed:: Exercises/RecurTutor/recCodeCompSumm3.html ka

+Finally, complete the recursive case and/or the recursive call for the following conting related exercises.
-.. avembed:: Exercises/RecurTutor/recwrc13PROG.html ka
+.. avembed:: Exercises/RecurTutor/recCodeCompSumm4.html ka

 You need to practice harder recursive functions in order to gain more experience on recursion.